trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/interface_tracker.md

 Go to Context: Default &rarr; profile0 &rarr; Netflow Wizard
 :::

-Then in the Interfaces tab select [Disable interface tracking](routers_and_interfaces) from the "Interface Tracking" drop down button
+Then in the *Interfaces tab* select "Disable interface tracking" from the "Interface Tracking" drop down button